Trading athermality for nonstabiliserness: Optimal regimes

 A recurring central ingredient in our discussion is the system Hamiltonian.
 The preceding analysis points to a distinguished choice: $H\propto X+Y+Z$.
-Geometrically, aligning $H$ with the $\ket{\ms{T}}$ eigenbasis makes the thermally reachable set intersect the stabiliser boundary in the most favourable way for both our witness and distillation, which is why the blue lobes in Fig.~\ref{F:distability-plot} are centred on the Clifford images of this direction.
-The $\ms{T}$ orientation minimises the cooling needed for distillable magic and, once the temperature threshold is met, renders coherence nonessential.
+Geometrically, choosing a fixed Hamiltonian with direction parallel to the $\ket{\ms{T}}$ Bloch axis makes the thermally reachable set intersect the stabiliser boundary in the most favourable way for both our witness and distillation, which is why the blue lobes in Fig.~\ref{F:distability-plot} are centred on the Clifford images of this direction.
+The $\ms{T}$ orientation minimises the cooling needed for distillable nonstabiliserness and, once the temperature threshold is met, renders coherence nonessential.
 In Appendix~\ref{App:optimal-Hamiltonian}, we provide a formal proof that this Hamiltonian is thermodynamically optimal for generating nonstabiliserness.

 Finally, after asking whether thermal operations can generate magic states from a stabiliser input $\rho$ at inverse temperature $\beta$, we now ask where they can take us—to which nonstabiliser states.
 This can be determined by constructing the set of states reachable by thermal operations and taking its set difference with the stabiliser polytope, $\mathcal{T}^{\M}_+(\rho):=\mathcal{T}_+(\rho)\setminus\stab$.
 We call $\mathcal{T}^{\M}_{+}(\rho)$ the nonstabiliser cone.
 Any state $\rho$ in $\mathcal{T}^{\M}$ satisfies $\M(\rho)>1$.
 Unlike the witness, a binary indicator of whether nonstabiliserness can be generated, the nonstabiliser cone tells us which magic states are reachable and how large that set is inside the Bloch ball.
 This suggests a figure of merit: the normalised volume of the nonstabiliser cone, which measures how much of the Bloch ball becomes thermodynamically accessible as nonstabiliserness.
 Both temperature and the Hamiltonian play a role here.
 The Hamiltonian sets the direction in which the thermally reachable set grows, while the temperature governs whether it grows or shrinks.
 For a fixed initial state, the reachable set exhibits two regimes.
 When $p<\gamma$, its volume grows monotonically with $\beta$: as the bath cools, the thermal state moves toward the ground state, and because the thermal state lies in $\mathcal{T}_+(\rho)$, the reachable set stretches along the energy axis, thus growing the cone and generating nonstabiliserness.
 Conversely, when $p>\gamma$, the cone volume can shrink as $\beta$ increases until the crossing where $\gamma(\beta)=p$.
 Beyond this threshold the cone grows, the nonstabiliserness region appears, and its volume increases with further cooling.
 The Hamiltonian orientation has a similar effect: the closer it is to the optimal direction, the more efficiently it generates magic states, resulting in a larger cone volume (see Fig.~\ref{F:thermal-cone-plot}).